FRRouting/frr/doc/user/bgp.rst

    This command set your local-role to ``LOCAL-ROLE``:
    <provider|rs-server|rs-client|customer|peer>.

-   This role help to detect and prevent route leaks.
+   This role helps to detect and prevent route leaks.

    If ``strict-mode`` is set, your neighbor must send you Capability with the value of his role (by setting local-role on his side).
 Otherwise, a Role